 Waynesboro Cans for Cancer raising thousands for children’s cancer research and treatment

 WAYNESBORO, Va.
-(WVIR) - In Waynesboro, a group of city employees has raised thousands of dollars to support children's cancer research and treatment.
+(WHSV) - In Waynesboro, a group of city employees has raised thousands of dollars to support children’s cancer research and treatment.

 The friends who work for the Waynesboro Public Works Department decided they wanted to make a difference and started Waynesboro Cans for Cancer.